Bachelor of Science (Honours) in Engineering Physics

 Engineering Physics is a unique programme that focuses on the application of physics to engineering.
-This combination of physics with engineering enables our graduates to function flexibly and effectively in various careers.
+This combination of physics with engineering enables our graduates to perform flexibly and effectively in various careers.

-Students gain the ability to analyse and solve practical/engineering problems, which prepares them for complex workplace situations, technological advances and change.
+Students gain the ability to analyse and solve practical engineering problems, which prepares them for complex workplace situations and technological advancements.

 Engineering Physics is the only programme in Hong Kong that amalgamates applied physics and engineering.
 We produce versatile graduates who can comfortably cope with Hong Kong's fast-paced and multifaceted economy as it evolves into a high-tech and high value-added productivity centre.

-Students benefit from training in both physics and engineering and from familiarisation with sophisticated equipment, including electron microscopes, lasers, solar simulator, surface coating equipment and LED characterisation instruments.
+Students benefit from training in both physics and engineering and from familiarity with sophisticated equipment, including electron microscopes, lasers, surface coating equipments and LED characterisation instruments.

 Student exchange programmes with academic institutions in the Chinese mainland and overseas are available.
 In addition, students will perform Work-Integrated Education (WIE) in the form of short-term placements, many of which are outside PolyU.

 Senior year students have to complete a minimum of 30 credits of General University Requirement (GUR) subjects and a minimum of 95 credits of Discipline Specific Requirement (DSR) subjects to fulfil the graduation requirement.
 They can apply for credit transfer (up to a maximum of 60 credits) based on their previous studies in AD/HD programmes and their academic performance.

 The features of the programme are as follows: